arjunmehta/sqldump-to/README.md

 ### --schema, -s
 Output the detected schema as JSON to a file.
 Filename will be `{tablename}_schema.json`.

 If `output-dir` is not set, the schema file will be written to current directory.
-Otherwise will be writted to the directory specified in `output-dir`.
+Otherwise will be written to the directory specified in `output-dir`.

 ```bash
 # Output to stdout